Must We Do Something To Receive the Free Gift of Salvation?

-(1) God promised the city of Jericho to the Hebrews as a gift (Joshua 6:2, 16), yet the Israelites were required to submit to several conditions in order to receive the gift (Joshua 6:3ff; Hebrews 11:30).
+God promised the city of Jericho to the Hebrews as a gift (Joshua 6:2, 16), yet the Israelites were required to submit to several conditions in order to receive the gift (Josh.
+6:3ff; Heb.
+11:30).

-A “gift,” then, does not exclude the necessity to lovingly accept or “receive” that gift (cf. John 1:11-12).
+A gift, then, does not exclude the necessity to lovingly accept or “receive” that gift (cf. Jn.
+1:11-12).
 And this is accomplished in obeying the Lord, and at the point of one’s immersion in water (Acts 2:38; 22:16).

 Salvation a Free Gift Received by Obedient Heart

 Even within the book of Romans this truth is apparent.

 While salvation is therein represented as that which is “freely given,” the apostle nonetheless forcefully argues that these saints were “delivered” and “made free from sin” by virtue of their having “obeyed from the heart that form of teaching” which had been proclaimed to them (Rom.
 6:17).

 Earlier, in this same chapter, the apostle, with greater specificity, affirms that the Roman Christians began to walk in newness of life (i.e., salvation) at the point of their having been united with Christ in the likeness of his burial and resurrection.

 This occurred when they were buried in baptism and raised therefrom (Rom.
 6:3-10).